theislab/sfaira/docs/adding_datasets.rst

 - feature_reference and feature_reference_var_key [string]
     The genome annotation release that was used to quantify the features presented here, e.g. "Homo_sapiens.GRCh38.105".
+    You can find all ENSEMBL gtf files on the ensembl_ ftp server.
+    Here, you ll find a summary of the gtf files by release, e.g. for 105_.
+    You will find a list across organisms for this release, the target release name is the name of the gtf files that ends on ``.RELEASE.gtf.gz`` under the corresponding organism.
+    For homo_sapiens_ and release 105, this yields the following reference name "Homo_sapiens.GRCh38.105".
 - feature_type and feature_type_var_key {"rna", "protein", "peak"}
     The type of a feature: